Pierlab/weave-of-war/docs/telemetry/dashboard_plan.md

 - **Pillar victory distribution**: share of engagements where each pillar was decisive, split by weather using `combat_resolved`.
 - **Logistics stability index**: total Élan/competence penalties from `logistics_break` over time and by route type.
 - **Intel fidelity**: percentage of `espionage_ping` events that reveal intentions and the median confidence when they do.
+- **Intent confirmation quality**: compare `intel_intent_revealed` confidence against the originating ping rolls to track how often probes over/under perform expectations.

 ## Dashboard sketches

 1. **Operations Pulse** — Turn-level stacked bar showing Élan spent vs. recovered, annotated with `logistics_break` penalties.
 2. **Battle Insight Board** — Heatmap of pillar victories (rows) by doctrine (columns) using `combat_resolved` payloads.
 3. **Supply Chain Monitor** — Timeline chart of `logistics_break` events grouped by `type`, highlighting recurring tiles/routes.
-4. **Intel Reliability Dial** — Gauge showing rolling success rate of `espionage_ping` reveals and average confidence.
+4. **Intel Reliability Dial** — Gauge showing rolling success rate of `espionage_ping` reveals and average confidence, annotated with `intel_intent_revealed` confidence deltas when intentions surface.

 Document blockers or new questions in `context_update.md` whenever the instrumentation or KPIs change.